Rosewood1985/ai-sports-edge/docs/stripe-implementation.md

      - `cancelSubscription`: Cancels a subscription
      - `updatePaymentMethod`: Updates a payment method
      - `createOneTimePayment`: Creates a one-time payment
+     - `updateSubscription`: Upgrades or downgrades a subscription
+     - `pauseSubscription`: Pauses a subscription temporarily
+     - `resumeSubscription`: Resumes a paused subscription
+     - `giftSubscription`: Creates a gift subscription for another user
+     - `redeemGiftSubscription`: Redeems a gift subscription code

 3. **Data storage**:
    - Firestore collections for storing subscription and payment data: